About Body & Soul

 The programs focus on promoting positive self-esteem and coping strategies which in turn reward our clients with the desire to nourish their bodies with well balanced nutritious meals.
 Clients will learn that eating disorders represent real adolescent and/or adult issues regarding growing up, aging, getting or being married, socializing amongst family members and peers, feeling important and having a strong personal identity.
 Many of these issues arise due to genetic, personal and environmental factors that diminish confidence causing people to resort to negative coping strategies such as restrictive or compulsive eating, bulimia or binge eating.

-At Body & Soul, our clients will be cared for with compassion and encouragement while healing within the values of the Jewish culture.
-While we cannot guarantee that all clients recover within all areas of their family's wishes, our mission and treatment protocol will always be very supportive.
+At Body & Soul our clients will be cared for with compassion and encouragement while healing within the values that help them to become stronger and more confident with their personal identity.
+While we can not guarantee that all of our clients recover within all area of their families wishes, our mission and treatment protocol will always be very supportive.
 Family values are the cornerstone of the recovery process.

 Enrolling in Body & Soul's Intensive Meal Support Programs may prompt many questions regarding anonymity and exposure of family reputation.
 Families can be assured that we will respect their privacy.
 All groups will be small and limited to six girls or women.
 Each client will be obligated to sign a privacy contract that forbids the disclosure or discussion about another client within the group.

 Many families concerned that by enrolling their teen, they will be exposed to other kid's issues and/or negative behaviors.
 Most teens, however, report quite the opposite.
 They state that they are relieved to be part of a group where they do not need to hide. and can finally be themselves.
 They find comfort in an environment where they can learn and share their concerns in a non-judgmental atmosphere. it becomes their place to heal.
 Sessions are very positive in message and negative or self-injurious behaviors are discussed in private.